f-binder/roc_pub/README.md

 This repository provides code for publication-quality ROC curves.
 It is built on the `ggplot` and `ggROC` packages.

-The plots it renders resemble the ones used in this paper (link).
+The plots it renders resemble the ones used in this paper (_pending: link to proof-of-concept deep learning implementation, chest x-rays_).

 (img link)